A Large-scale Benchmark on Geological Fault Delineation Models: Domain Shift, Training Dynamics, Generalizability, Evaluation and Inferential Behavior: Introduction

 \section{Introduction}

-\PARstart{R}{ecent} advances in machine learning (ML) have brought about a tectonic shift in the seismic interpretation workflow.
-ML-assisted approaches are leveraged in different parts of the pipeline, specifically in automated fault detection.
+\PARstart{R}{ecent} advances in deep learning (DL) have brought about a tectonic shift in the seismic interpretation workflow \cite{isah_review_2025, wenxue_overview_2025}, mirroring broader trends across other domains like geoscience \cite{yaqoob_geocrack_2024, qaiser_vision_2025}, sustainable energy systems \cite{yaqoob_advancing_2025, yaqoob_microcrystalnet_2025, yaqoob_fluidnet-lite_2025} and biomedical applications \cite{logan2022multi, logan2022patient, kokilepersaud2023clinically, quesada2022mtneuro, kokilepersaud2022gradient, iffa2025development, ansari_survey_2025}.
+DL-assisted approaches are leveraged in different parts of the pipeline, specifically in automated fault detection.
 Faults are geologically critical features that control fluid flow in Earth's subsurface, influence reservoir compartmentalization, and pose drilling hazards in hydrocarbon exploration \cite{wu2019faultSeg, chowdhury2025unified}.
 Beyond the energy sector, faults play a central role in earthquake nucleation and propagation, as well as geohazard and risk assessment in tectonically active regions \cite{benzion2008collective,KANAMORI20031205}.
 Accurate and scalable fault interpretation is therefore a high-impact task across several geoscience domains.
-Early ML work in this area often repurposed semantic segmentation models from computer vision (such as those developed for natural images) to detect discontinuities in seismic sections.
+Early work in this area often repurposed semantic segmentation models from computer vision (such as those developed for natural images) to detect discontinuities in seismic sections.
 However, these generic frameworks struggled with the unique characteristics of seismic data, particularly the thin, curvilinear geometry of faults and the presence of acquisition artifacts and structural noise.
 As a result, the field has increasingly shifted toward fault delineation, a task-specific variant of segmentation that emphasizes the extraction of coherent fault structures rather than general pixel-wise classification.
-This shift has prompted the development of domain-specific feature encoders, adapted loss functions, and structural priors that better capture the morphological signatures of faults \cite{rs16050922,faultsam}.
-In general, the growing availability of ML methods has accelerated the adoption of data-driven interpretations that have provided new insights into fault structures within large seismic volumes \cite{rs16050922,faultsam}.
+This shift has prompted the development of domain-specific neural networks, feature encoders, adapted loss functions, and structural priors that better capture the morphological signatures of faults \cite{rs16050922,faultsam}.
+In general, the growing availability of DL methods has accelerated the adoption of data-driven interpretations that have provided new insights into fault structures within large seismic volumes \cite{rs16050922,faultsam}.